anyaleewahal/anyaleewahal.github.io/_pages/research.md

 ## JOURNAL & CONFERENCE ARTICLES

 **Wahal, A.**, E. Mendenhall, and M. Giordano.
 2023.
-“Water in the West: Analyzing the Impact of Colorado River Basin Shortages on Farming and Development in Arizona.”
-Journal of Rural Studies.
+“Water in the West: Analyzing the Impact of Colorado River Basin Shortages on Farming and Development in Arizona.” _Journal of Rural Studies_ 111 (October): 103398. https://doi.org/10.1016/j.jrurstud.2024.103398.

 M. Giordano and **A. Wahal**.
 2023.
-India, China and the Brahmaputra: Dams as the New Boundary Stones?
-International Journal of Water Resources Development.
+India, China and the Brahmaputra: Dams as the New Boundary Stones? _International Journal of Water Resources Development_ 40 (6): 1032–52. https://doi.org/10.1080/07900627.2024.2388651.

 Baharav, Y., L. Nichols, **A. Wahal**, O. Gow, K. Shickman, M. Edwards, and K. Huffling.
 2023.
-“The Impact of Extreme Heat Exposure on Pregnant People and Neonates: A State of the Science Review.”
-Journal of Midwifery & Women’s Health. [https://doi.org/10.1111/jmwh.13502](https://doi.org/10.1111/jmwh.13502).
+“The Impact of Extreme Heat Exposure on Pregnant People and Neonates: A State of the Science Review.” _Journal of Midwifery & Women’s Health_. [https://doi.org/10.1111/jmwh.13502](https://doi.org/10.1111/jmwh.13502).

 H. Chakraborty, B. Bell, **A. Wahal**, S.A.
 Varde, S. Colloredo-Mansfeld, and R. Veeraraghavan.
 2020.
-Reluctant Intermediaries: Examining the Labor in Opening Government Data.
-Data4Good: Designing for Diversity and Development.
+Reluctant Intermediaries: Examining the Labor in Opening Government Data. _Data4Good_: Designing for Diversity and Development.

 ## THINK TANK PUBLICATIONS